Sometimes, storytelling takes you to unexpected places. . .

 Have you ever been so immersed in a story that you felt like the characters’ lives were truly entwined with yours?
 Or have you been so enthralled in a book that, when you glanced at the time, it was three a.m. and you had three hours to sleep before getting up for work?
 You aren’t a crazy bibliophile.
 Researchers have developed something called the Narrative Transportation Theory.
-The premise confirms what every reader knows: a good story can transport you to another world, even if you don’t have the transporter from Star Trek.
+The premise confirms what every reader knows: good storytelling can transport you to another world, even if you don’t have the transporter from Star Trek.

 Think of it: the lights are dim, there is a scratching noise coming from the TV as, on the screen, a velociraptor tries to enter the kitchen.
 The two children in the film scramble to hide before the cold-blooded creature devours them.
 But wait!
 You hear a sound in your own kitchen.
 Eerily, the same scratching sound echoes at the base of your refrigerator.
 Do you go check?
 Perhaps bring a weapon with you in case you have to fight off an errant velociraptor that had escaped from the movie?
 Though dinosaurs have been extinct for about 66 million years or so, when you’re so invested in a story about them, your stress levels skyrocket and your rational thoughts are shut down, replaced by the fight-or-flight response.
-Your emotions are controlled by a simple story with the same intensity as real-world events.
+Your emotions are controlled by simple storytelling with the same intensity as real-world events.

 Or you finish a good book and check your phone.
 Thirty text messages await, twenty-eight of them from your mom.
 She has been texting you for the last three hours, and if you don’t answer she may think you have been trafficked.
 Since you were transported into the fictional world of the book, you became less aware of what was going on around you.
 A good story can work that way, pulling you in and holding your attention.
 The fictional world can take precedence over the real world until you ignore what is happening around you.

 But that’s not all that stories can do.
 They don’t just transport you and play on your emotions.
 They can add to your life’s experience.
 In Star Trek, transporters convert people into an energy pattern, transport the pattern, and rematerialize the person anew, essentially building them from the inside out.
-In a similar way, stories can take you somewhere new and recreate who you are, adding a new experience in your collection of memories.
+In a similar way, storytelling can take you somewhere new and recreate who you are, adding a new experience in your collection of memories.